My ongoing research interests are focused on the interactions between politics, institutions, and market dynamics.

-1. Political economy issues surrounding information technology.
+1. Political economy of Information Technology.
 For example,

 Books on Biculturalism, International Schools in Japan